-This Lebanese Hashweh Rice recipe has been a staple in my family for generations.
-It was passed down to my mother from my grandmother, and I have been cooking it for special occasions for over 30 years now.
 This dish has become a family tradition that we all look forward to, and I’m excited to share it with you.
 The combination of perfectly cooked rice, ground lamb, spices, and toasted nuts makes for a flavorful and comforting meal that is sure to please.

 Lebanese Hashweh Rice, a dish popular across the Middle East, holds a special place in the hearts of many families, including mine.
-As a child, my mother would make this Lebanese Hashweh recipe on special occasions, spread it on a large platter, topped with either chicken or lamb, then cover it with toasted pine nuts and almonds.
+As a child, my mother would make this Lebanese Hashweh recipe on special occasions, spread it on a large platter, topped with either chicken or lamb and then cover it with toasted pine nuts and almonds.
 Today, I still prepare it as my mother did, and it never fails to transport me back to my childhood.

-This delicious Lebanese rice recipe perfectly accompanies a simple salad or yogurt salad or is served alongside other dishes like roasted chicken or lamb and roasted vegetables.
+This delicious Lebanese rice recipe perfectly accompanies a simple Arabic salad or yogurt salad or is served alongside other dishes like roasted chicken or lamb chops and roasted vegetables.
 Its unique blend of spices and textures makes it an exceptional and flavorful addition to any meal.
-Due to the delicious flavor and nostalgia, this dish brings me, it has become one of my favorite Hashweh recipes.
+Due to the delicious flavor and nostalgia this dish brings me, it has become one of my favorite Hashweh recipes.
 Read more below about this authentic Hashweh recipe.
 I sincerely hope you enjoy it!

 What is Lebanese Hashweh rice?